innomotics/brand-experience/packages/webdocs/docs/fonts/InnomoticsUiFont.md

 # `Innomotics UI icon font`

-The available icons for the Innomotics UI font with the hexacode.
+The available icons for the Innomotics UI font with hexacode.

 <InnoIcons></InnoIcons>